saonbd1/astro-blog-starter-template/src/content/blog/build-bulk-10-url-shortner-next-js.md

 ## Common problems and fixes

-### The build passes, but the short link does not redirect
+### The project deployment is Okay, but the short link does not redirect

 A successful build shows that the application compiles.
 It does not show that the dynamic route finds a stored record.